namesake.

 Elephant ear plant, O elephant ear plant,

-lend us thy facsimile ear of el-e-phant!
+Lend us thy ear of ele-phant.

-Other houseplants’ leaves are so paltry so scant,
+Other houseplants’ leaves are so paltry, so scant,

 but yours are big & veiny